Mindfulness To Reduce Fear Of Giving Birth

 5 Mindfulness Practices To Reduce Fear Of Giving Birth

-Five beginner-friendly practices are most useful for childbirth fear: breath anchoring, body scan, contraction rehearsal, fear naming, and partner-guided grounding.
-Each gives the mind somewhere steady to return.
+Five beginner-friendly practices are especially useful for childbirth fear: breath anchoring, body scan, contraction rehearsal, fear naming, and partner-guided grounding.
+One pattern we notice is that people do better when each practice has one clear place to return, rather than a long list of instructions.

 Breath Anchor